GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 # Sign up and onboard to TechPass

 This article guides you to sign up for TechPass and activate it.
+See the flow chart on [Onboard to TechPass](onboard-to-techpass) page to find if you can sign up for TechPass via the TechPass portal.

 <!--
 do the following: